Supabase Connection Pool Exhausted: Fix the Serverless Anti-Pattern

 await pool.query('SELECT * FROM users WHERE id = $1', [id]);

--- Current active connections
+-- Current connections broken down by state

--- Long idle-in-transaction (release leak signal)
+-- Long-running idle-in-transaction (the leak signal)

 SELECT pid, query, query_start, state